-The foregoing questions are rooted in the thesis that communication has a goal (or that each of the communicating parties has a goal that it wishes to achieve).
-That is, following a dominant approach in twentieth century philosophy (see Section 1.4), we associate the meaning of communication with the goal achieved by it.
+The foregoing questions are rooted in the thesis that communication has a goal2 (or that each of the communicating parties has a goal that it wishes to achieve).
+Thus, following a dominant approach in twentieth century philosophy (see Section 1.4), we associate the meaning of communication with the goal achieved by it.